Are you looking for fun family activities in Washington state? Look no further!

 - Woodland Zoo: also known as the “Seattle Zoo”, it has more than 900 animals and 250 species on 92 acres divided into bioclimatic zones.

-- Seattle Aquarium: if offer six major exhibits, kids can touch aquatic plants and creatures and learn while having fun.
+- Seattle Aquarium: if offers six major exhibits, kids can touch aquatic plants and creatures and learn while having fun.
 They have a membership option available, and a very cute gift shop.

 - Leavenworth Reindeer Farm: family-run reindeer farm active since 2016 that offers tours of typically one-hour length.
 Kids of all ages can enter the farm but make sure to check their recommendations to best plan your visit.